cfengine/documentation/resources/additional-topics/cloud-computing.markdown

 and often indistinguishable performance.

-Virtualization is a form of packaging, which enables service providers to separate services more easily with a `Chinese Wall' barrier.
+Virtualization is a form of packaging, which enables service providers to separate services more easily with a _Chinese Wall_ barrier.
 This is useful when dealing with services belonging to different companies or different users on the same physical host.
-The packaging aspect of virtual machines is therefore a form of `information management'.
+The packaging aspect of virtual machines is therefore a form of _information management_.

 ## Challenges for Cloud Computing

 Dealing with scale, rapid change and impermanence could quickly lead to a processing overhead for humans, i.e. in the management of the cloud computers.
-In order to cope, some models force an oversimplification onto the user, forcing them to make do with second best (a `cheap rental').
+In order to cope, some models force an oversimplification onto the user, forcing them to make do with second best (a _cheap rental_).

 However, the requirements of computing are getting more complicated, not less.
 Even as this new economic management of resources comes into focus, companies